 After checking in we strolled round town and along the river, admiring the centuries-old architecture.
 St Jean Pied-de-Port is a small town but very attractive, with narrow cobblestoned streets and a dilapidated fortress alongside the Nive river.
 It is clean and well kept; even the ruined fortress was given a makeover in 2010.
 For over a thousand years St Jean Pied-de-Port has been the traditional starting point for the Camino Frances, the pilgrim route across northern Spain from France, and almost everything in town seemed to be connected to the "pilgrim business" in some way.
 In fact, there are hardly any locals on the streets - almost everybody we saw was quite obviously a tourist.
 Mass for pilgrims is said every evening at 7 PM in the old stone church in the centre of town.

-[Thursday 31 May : Orisson, France] We were woken early by the noise of other guests packing up and leaving, presumably to tackle the long and hard 24 km walk over the Pyrenees to Roncevalles.
-Given the distance and gradient (steep), we had decided to be prudent and had rather booked an intermediate overnight stop at a "refuge" called Orisson, 8 km away.
-So we had a leisurely breakfast of coffee, baguette and jam then finally hit the road at 9:30 AM for our first day on the Camino.
+[Thursday 31 May : Orisson, France] We were woken early by the noise of other guests packing up and leaving, presumably to tackle the long and hard 24 km walk over the Pyrenees to Roncevalles in Spain.
+Given the distance and mountainous gradient (very steep), we had decided to be prudent and had rather booked an intermediate overnight stop at a "refuge" called Orisson, 8 km away and half way up the pass.
+So we had a leisurely breakfast of coffee, baguettes and jam then finally hit the road at 9:30 AM for our first day on the Camino.
 Neither of us had done any serious hiking since the Annapurna Circuit two years before, so we struggled with the unaccustomed weight of our backpacks - many other pilgrims passed us on the road out of St Jean, but the Camino isn't a race and we simply greeted them with a cheery "Bonjour" as they went past.